emonson/label_masks/README.md

 The Supervisely script relies on the workspace export you get by `Download as -> .json + images`.
 That archive (.tar file) should be expanded, and the folder created should sit in the same directory as the script.
-I don't think you should have to edit the paths beyond this unless you don't like the default folder names.
+You then need to edit the main data directory name in the script to match the project name before running.

 ```
 python Supervisely_masks.py